open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

-Remember that the render function can be called quite often.
-If the computations are pretty expensive it's better to only do them once and cache the results.
+Remember that the render function can be called quite frequently.
+If the computations are expensive, it's better to only do them once and then cache the results.

 <details>
   <summary>View final result</summary>